Estimated reading time: 5 minutes

 Large property crime cases:

-- White Collar Crime defense, including federal court, regulatory, government program, conspiracy, embezzlement, forgery, bribery, etc
+- White Collar Crime defense, including regulatory, government program, conspiracy, embezzlement, forgery, bribery, etc.

-- Large Dollar Amount cases, including business-related issues and claims.
+- Large Dollar Amount cases, business-related issues and claims.

 Abuse of trust claims: